frbourassa/antigen_encoding_theory/README.md

 ## Diagram of the code structure
-The following diagram represents the main dependencies between scripts in this project.
-Scripts are colored per theme (model fitting: orange, reconstruction: yellow, channel capacity: green, data processing: pink).
+The following diagram represents the main dependencies between most of the scripts in this project.
+Scripts are colored per theme (neural networks: pale orange, model fitting: orange, reconstruction: yellow, channel capacity: green, data processing: pink).
 Indented scripts are those which need other scripts to be run first, as indicated by arrows on the left or right, annotated with the folders where intermediate results are stored.
-Scripts which produce figures included in the main or supplementary text are indicated by arrows going to the folders `figures/main/` or `figures/supp/`.
+Scripts which produce figures included in the main or supplementary text are indicated by arrows going to the sub-folders in `figures/`.

 ![Code structure diagram](figures/code_chart_short.svg)